edprince/dissertation/chapters/design.md

 as the same content is still being calculated, and exactly the same page is still being painted onto the screen.
 Loading and scripting times are expected to be where the fluctuation will be seen.
-It is expected there will be a tradeoff, and the final score will depend on the weighting of that tradeoff.
+It is expected there will be a trade-off, and the final score will depend on the weighting of that trade-off.
 Whilst the browser must do some extra work when parsing the bundled version of the scripts, it also sees the performance benefits as described in section 3.4.1.
 This also backs up the prediction that of the two bundlers, Rollup should yield